reeflective/team/README.md

   include replacing parts or all of the transport, RPC, loggers, database and filesystem backends.
-- To that effect, the library offers **different interfaces to its functionality**: an API (Go code) aiming to provide developers a working-by-default, simple and powerful way to instruct their software how to collaborate with peers, and a CLI, for users to operate their team tools, manage their related team configurations with ease, with a featured command-line tree to embed anywhere.
+- To that effect, the library offers **different interfaces to its functionality**: an API (Go code) provides developers a working-by-default, simple and powerful way to instruct their software how to collaborate with peers, and a CLI, for users to operate their team tools, manage their related team configurations with ease, with a featured command-line tree to embed anywhere.
 - Ensure that team client/server functionality can be **easily integrated in automated workflows**: this is done by offering clear code/execution paths and behaviors, for both users and developers, and by providing commands and functions to ease deployment of said tools.